-How to Create Value Propositions That Lifts Sales
+How to Create a Valueprop That Lifts Sales

 While competing in The Amazing Race, Blake Mycoskie took an eye-opening trip to Argentina.